-Vadodara, keeping up to its name ‘Sanskari Nagari’, upholds culture.
-The vast collection, at the Vodadara Museum and the Maharaja Fateh Singh Museum, the Nandlal Bose murals of the Bhagvad Gita in the old Kirti Mandir, the Maharaja Sayaji University and the Picture Gallery are all examples of the rich culture that developed due to the patronage of the Gaekwads.
+Vadodara, keeping up to its name Sanskari Nagari, upholds culture.
+The vast collection at the Maharaja Fateh Singh Museum, the Nandalal Bose murals of the Bhagavad Gita in the old Kirti Mandir, the Maharaja Sayajirao University and the Baroda Museum & Picture Gallery are all examples of the rich culture that developed due to the patronage of the Gaekwads.

 The Vishwamitri river divides Vadodara geographically into two regions - eastern and western.
 The old city is on the eastern bank of the river that includes the old city of Vadodara.
 On the western side of Vishwamitri is the new city of Vadodara.
 This part of the city is well-planned with modern amenities.

 Vadodara features a tropical savanna climate.
-There are three main seasons: Summer, Monsoon and Winter.
+There are three main seasons: summer, monsoon and winter.
 Other than the monsoon season, the climate is usually dry.
 The summer is hot and dry.
 During monsoon it's humid and there are sporadic heavy torrential rains.
 Winter is chill due to the northerly winds.